http-builder-ng/http-builder-ng/README.md

 ## Artifacts

-WARNING: The project group-id was changed as of 0.13.0 from `org.codehaus.groovy.modules` to `io.github.http-builder-ng`.
-This was the only change in the 0.13.0 release.
-All releases going forward will use this new group-id.
-Please be sure to update your dependency coordinates.

 Http Builder NG artifacts are available on [Bintray](https://bintray.com/http-builder-ng/dclark/http-builder-ng) and Maven Central, for Gradle you can add the following dependency to your `build.gradle` file `dependencies` closure:

     compile 'io.github.http-builder-ng:http-builder-ng-CLIENT:0.14.2'